 Standardized QCI characteristics

 The following table is a modified and abbreviated version of what appears in the 3GPP standards.
+Carriers may not always use QCI values is a way that’s entirely consistent with the standards.3

 |QCI||Resource Type||Priority Level||Packet Delay Budget||Packet Error Loss Rate||Example Services|